larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 .. method:: PCM.polldescriptors()

-   Returns a tuple of *(file descriptor, eventmask)* that can be used to wait for changes on the mixer with *select.poll*.
+   Returns a tuple of *(file descriptor, eventmask)* that can be used to wait for changes on the PCM with *select.poll*.

    The *eventmask* value is compatible with `poll.register`__ in the Python :const:`select` module.